composablesys/collabs/docs/src/guide/data_modeling.md

 ## Using `CObject`

 Coming Soon.
 For now, see the example in [template-custom-type](https://github.com/composablesys/collabs/tree/master/template-custom-type).
+You can also refer to the example in [Minesweeper](#minesweeper) below.

 <!-- TODO: here, or ref elsewhere?
 (Extra guide page?
 Custom types?
 CObject typedoc?) -->

 ## Examples

+There are some examples below.
 For more examples, see the [Demos](https://github.com/composablesys/collabs/tree/master/demos).

 ### Whiteboard